 Solar energy is the most abundant energy resource on earth.
 Enough sunlight strikes the earth in an hour and a half to power the world for a full year.
 A Solar PV System, takes advantage of this energy to power homes and even businesses.
 As the electricity is harvested directly from the sun, it is both renewable and sustainable.

 A Solar Panel consists of two layers of semi-conducting materials, typically silicon.
-When sunlight touches the surface of a Solar panel, the solar cells absorb the packets of energy.
-Known as photons.
-This causes the solar cells, to excite and start vibrating.
-Effectively, this creates an electric field between the layers.
-Resulting in a green electricity flow.
+When sunlight touches the surface of a Solar panel, the solar cells absorb the packets of energy, known as photons.
+This causes the solar cells, to excite and start vibrating, creating an electrical field between the layers.
+Resulting in a current of electricity.
 The more light that touches the surface of the Solar Panel, the greater the current produced.
-This process was first discovered in 1839 by Edmond Becquerel.
-And is now known as the Photovoltaic effect.
+This process was first discovered in 1839 by Edmond Becquerel, and is now known as the Photovoltaic effect.

-The electricity produced from the Solar Panels is in Direct Current (DC).
-In order to use this domestically, the Inverter changes the type of current.
-Changing it from DC (Direct Current) to AC (Alternating Current).
+The electric current produced from the Solar Panels is in Direct Current (DC).
+In order to use this domestically, the Inverter changes the current from DC (Direct Current) to AC (Alternating Current).
 This makes the electricity safe and compliant to power your household appliances.

-Adding Battery Storage to your Solar PV System, allows you to store any surplus (excess) energy.
-Therefore, any solar energy that your household is currently not demanding will go into your battery system.
+Adding Battery Storage to your Solar energy System, allows you to store any surplus (excess) energy.
+Therefore, any solar energy that your household is currently not demanding will go into your solar battery.
 This stored energy can then be used later when your home is demanding more energy than your Solar Panels can instantly supply.
 For instance, during cloudy days or at night.
 This makes solar energy a more consistent and reliable energy source, and means it can be used for a wider range of applications.

-Your generation meter, measures how much electricity your Solar PV system is generating.
-This is recorded in kilowatt hours (kWh).
-The Feed-in Tariff pays you for every kWh of green electricity that your system generates.
+Your generation meter, measures how much electricity your Solar Panels are generating.
+This is measured in kilowatt hours (kWh).
+The Feed-in Tariff will pay you for every kWh of green electricity that your system generates.

 Your Import Meter accredits any unused Energy, to and from the Grid.